LucreziaRuggeri/dncs-lab/README.md

 `vagrant ssh host-b`
 `vagrant ssh host-c`

-# Assignment
-This section describes the assignment, its requirements and the tasks the student has to complete.
-The assignment consists in a simple piece of design work that students have to carry out to satisfy the requirements described below.
-The assignment deliverable consists of a Github repository containing:
-- the code necessary for the infrastructure to be replicated and instantiated
-- an updated README.md file where design decisions and experimental results are illustrated
-- an updated answers.yml file containing the details of

-## Design Requirements
-- Hosts 1-a and 1-b are in two subnets (*Hosts-A* and *Hosts-B*) that must be able to scale up to respectively {{ HostsASubnetRequiredAddresses }} and {{ HostsBSubnetRequiredAddresses }} usable addresses
-- Host 2-c is in a subnet (*Hub*) that needs to accommodate up to {{ HubSubnetRequiredAddresses }} usable addresses
-- Host 2-c must run a docker image (dustnic82/nginx-test) which implements a web-server that must be reachable from Host-1-a and Host-1-b
-- No dynamic routing can be used
-- Routes must be as generic as possible
-- The lab setup must be portable and executed just by launching the `vagrant up` command

-## Tasks
+### Tasks
 - Fork the Github repository: https://github.com/dustnic/dncs-lab
 - Clone the repository
 - Run the initiator script (dncs-init).
 The script generates a custom `answers.yml` file and updates the Readme.md file with specific details automatically generated by the script itself.
   This can be done just once in case the work is being carried out by a group of (<=2) engineers, using the name of the 'squad lead'.
 - Implement the design by integrating the necessary commands into the VM startup scripts (create more if necessary)
 - Modify the Vagrantfile (if necessary)
 - Document the design by expanding this readme file